Welcome to the Department of Pathology at the University of Tennessee Graduate School of Medicine, Knoxville.

 Our chairperson, Dr. Lisa Duncan completed her residency in the Department of Pathology, UTGSM, in Anatomic and Clinical Pathology in 2001 and also completed a Cytopathology Fellowship in 2003.
 The collegial atmosphere which pervades all departments creates an environment that is good for patient care and resident and fellow education.
 The Department of Pathology here at the University of Tennessee Graduate School of Medicine, is a hybrid defined by a busy practice in an academic medical center.
 The pathologists in this department are excellent physicians who are committed to resident education.

 This department is growing.
 High volume, case complexity, and variable case mix create a high pace environment that trains pathology residents to become productive competent pathologists capable of performing well in any type of practice setting.
 Case volume per year includes 30,000 surgical pathology specimen, 50,000 cytology specimens, and ample clinical pathology experience in a reference lab.
-Unique to our department is a busy forensic pathology service with approximately 800 autopsies per year situated adjacent to the University of Tennessee Anthropology Research Facility or "Body Farm" as it has become known by Patricia Cornwell and other media outlets.

 The Department of Pathology strives to achieve a three-fold mission of excellence in service, education, and clinically relevant research.
 The department will provide timely and state-of-the-art anatomic and clinical laboratory services to the patients at the University of Tennessee Medical Center and this region, including the physicians who treat them.
 The department is fully committed to the education of pathology residents and fellows based upon the premise of lifelong learning.
 The department will participate in and coordinate research activities that support this institution's academic mission and contribute to the care of its patients.